-What's hamming distance of parity check code?
+What is the Hamming distance of parity check code?
 Repetition code?

 Suppose k bit errors occur in a transmitted codeword.
 Thus the transmitted codeword has hamming distance of k from the received sequence.
 If every other codeword has hamming distance greater than k from the received sequence, then the k bit errors can be corrected.